planetrobbie/terraform-gcp-hashistack/README.md

       vault_gkms_region: 'europe-west1'

 All the ALTERNAME variables are optional and useful if you want to deploy Enterprise binaries, you just have to specify the download URL, package name and checksum file.

+### dnsmasq

+To enable dnsmasq on the consul cluster, we've added up above in our `site.yml` file the variable

+      consul_dnsmasq_enable: true

+You can now check it works well by requesting active vault leader IP address like this:

+      dig active.vault.service.consul @<CONSUL_IP>

 ### Ansible execution